 - Application process for second year students requires successful completion of the first year with a “B” grade or higher and the program teachers’ recommendations.

 - Possible enrollment in the American Culinary Federation Society

 Approximately 40 percent of the time will be devoted to in-classroom theory and 60 percent to lab.

 Textbook Reading Level:

 Click here to learn more about credit equivalencies.

 Click here to learn more about the articulation agreements and college credits available for each program.

 Program Supply List / Student Costs:

 Please plan ahead.
-Some programs require that uniforms, supplies, and other program specific related items (such as immunizations, food service card, etc.) be purchased, started or completed prior to the first day of school.
+Some programs require that uniforms, supplies, and other program specific related items be purchased or completed prior to the first day of school.
 Please click on the appropriate link to access the list for this program’s uniform, supply and other program related costs for First Year Culinary students or Second Year Culinary students.

 Important: Food worker Card – Due by first day of class: If you are preparing or serving food, you are required to possess a food worker card.
 Please go to the website: www.foodworkercard.wa.gov/ for information on where and how to take the test and print your card.